 The Park East Physical Education Department teaches students the importance of choosing a healthy lifestyle.
 A lifestyle that includes exercise and fitness, a proper diet, and appropriate body maintenance.
 Each student will be required to take and successfully pass 7 semesters of Physical Education.
 Each semester students will experience and master different aspects of health and fitness.
 At the end of their high school careers, students will understand the impact of living a healthy lifestyle and develop the ability to make healthy choices.
 The ultimate goal of the physical education department is to promote exercise and fitness among its students not only during their time at Park East, but more importantly throughout the rest of their lives.

-The science department at Park East focuses on building students' skills in lab report writing, collaboration, and experimentation by offering unique inquiry experiences throughout the sequence of classes.
-Through their science career at Park East, students engage in meaningful labs to stretch their thinking about the world around them.
-Students in 9th grade generally take Regents-bound Living Environment, 10th grade students are enrolled in Regents-bound Earth Science, 11th grade students take Regents-bound Chemistry, General Chemistry, and Food Chemistry.
-Students then have an array of choices for electives to take during their 12th grade year.
-Students can elect to take Physics where they can learn the laws of the natural world by building catapults, Anatomy where students can dissect animals and learn about the human body, Forensics where they can examine a crime scene and collect evidence of blood splatters, Exercise Physiology where students can learn about the best ways to work out and create healthy exercise routines, and AP Environmental Science where they can survey a plot of land for evidence of biodiversity.
+The Science Department at Park East focuses on building students' science understanding and skills in experimentation, collaboration, analysis, and lab writing by offering unique inquiry-based, hands-on activities and engaging, meaningful labs throughout their science career at Park East.
+Students in 9th grade generally take Regents-bound Living Environment, 10th grade students are enrolled in Regents-bound Earth Science, and 11th grade students take Regents-bound Chemistry, General Chemistry, and Food Chemistry.
+Students then have an array of choices for electives during their 12th grade year.
+They can elect to take Regents-bound Physics, where they can learn the laws of the natural world by building catapults; Anatomy, where students can dissect animals and learn about the human body; Forensics, where they can examine a crime scene and collect and analyze the evidence; and AP Environmental Science, where they can survey a plot of land for evidence of biodiversity.
 Students learn not only about the world around them through science classes at Park East, but they learn their place in the world and what the true nature of science is.